dun1007/failtol/README.md

 # failtol
-CMPT 474 Web Sofware Final Project: Create a fail-tolerant web application
+CMPT 474 Web Sofware Final Project: Create a fail-tolerant web application with Python and AWS.